ejgk/egjk.github.io/plover-hint.md

     actual -> actually (add -T), eventual -> eventually (add `*`)

 17. Weird consonant cluster can be briefed (angle, single, struggle, dwarf)

+18. Random suffix stroke note: there's no suffix stroke for the ending "-tic" sound.
+Only "-ic" and "-istic".
+For non-"-stic" words, stroke `TIK` will usually write "tick".
+Instead, stick the `t` to the previous sound.
+Example: haptic, automatic, statistics.